 It was sublime, even after a bit of butt-kicking from the last mile of the hike.

 Quinoa Mango Black Bean Salad with Smoky Pepitas and Chipotle Lime Vinaigrette is a good one to pack for lunch.
-Although this one didn’t go with us because we inhaled it prior to the trip, it will be in our cooler for our next picnic.
+Although this one didn’t go with us because we inhaled it prior to the trip, it will be in the cooler for our next picnic.
 Instead I packed this one, with some watermelon, a few cookies, peaches and Kettle chips.
 We needed the stamina.

 Cookies, you know, provide stamina.